brh55/generator-spark-bot/app/templates/readme.md

 Start bot: `npm start`

+In addition, a global installation of [nodemon](https://github.com/remy/nodemon) is highly recommended.
+This will assist in code changes to be tested against the bot without having to manually shutdown the bot.

 ## Unit Testing
 Unit tests are set to run with [ava](https://github.com/avajs/ava).
 Commands are accessible through the following format: `commands.fileName`.
 Command's private methods can be tested on with the help of [rewire](https://github.com/jhnns/rewire) like so, `commands.fileName.__get__('privateMethod')`.